spinnaker/spinnaker.github.io/reference/halyard/secrets/index.md

 You can also provide the same syntax in `*-local.yml` profile files or directly to Spinnaker services, since the services can also decrypt secrets.

 ## Supported Secret Engines
 The secrets framework is extensible and support for new engines can easily be added.
-Currently the following are supported:
+Currently the following is supported:

 * [S3](/reference/halyard/secrets/s3-secrets/)